Introduction to Stochastic Differential Equations (SDEs) for Finance: Completeness Fundamental Theorems

 \begin{definition} A contingent claim is \textbf{reachable} if there is a hedging portfolio $V$ such the $V_T(\omega) = C(\omega)$ for all $\omega$, in which case we say that $C$ can be \textbf{replicated}.
 If all contingent claims can be replicated, then we say the market is \textbf{complete}. \end{definition}

 \begin{theorem} The 1st fundamental theorem of asset pricing states the market is arbitrage-free if and only if there exists an EMM. \end{theorem} \begin{theorem} The 2nd fundamental theorem of asset pricing states the market is arbitrage-free and complete if and only if there exists a unique EMM. \end{theorem} One of the early works that proves these theorems is \cite{harrisonPliska}.
 Another good article on the subject is \cite{schachermayer1992}.
-In summary, these fundamental theorems mean that derivatives are just the expectation of some EMM.
-Therefore, if we have the EMM then we can say things about the risk of a derivative.
-In fact, even if our EMM is an oversimplification of real-life markets, reverse engineering the model to find out the EMM parameters can still tell us something.
+In summary, these fundamental theorems mean that derivative prices are the expectation under an EMM.